 (d) Represents the grant date fair value of the RSUs granted to the NEOs in 2023 calculated in accordance with ASC 718, the aggregate of which is included above in the "Stock Awards" column of the table at "VI.
 Executive Compensation-Summary Compensation Table."
 Generally, the grant date fair value is the amount we would expense in our financial statements over the award's vesting schedule.
-For information on the valuation assumptions utilized for accounting purposes, see notes 2 and 11 to the consolidated financial statements in our 2023 Form 10-K.
+For information on the valuation assumptions utilized for accounting purposes, see notes 2 and 11 to the consolidated financial statements in our 2023 Form 10-K as a modification of the terms of Ms. Piche's outstanding equity awards.
+As required by SEC rules, the "Grant Date Fair Value of Stock Awards" column presents the incremental fair value of the modified awards computed as of the modification date, compared to the fair value of the awards immediately prior to the modification, computed in accordance with FASB ASC 718.
+Additional details on Ms. Piche's separation from the Company can be found below at "VI.
+Executive Compensation-Potential Payments Upon Termination of Employment-Piche Separation and Release Agreement."